 However, based on my experience, this is an overview of what obtaining a VISA for China can mean:

-1. If you have a valid regular passport (normally meaning that it is not going to expire in the next 6 months after you depart from China) or any evident irregularities, you can book an appointment at the office dedicated to Chinese VISA procedures (find yours here).
+1. If you have a valid regular passport (normally meaning that it is not going to expire in the next 6 months after you depart from China) without any evident irregularities, you can book an appointment at the office dedicated to Chinese VISA procedures (find yours here).
 These can be located right in your hometown or, as it was for me, you may have to travel to another city.
 Documents must always be delivered in person, even if you rely on a travel agency.

 2. Before you can book an appointment to hand over the required documents, you will be asked to fill out a (looong) form with your personal details, contact, travel and practical information.
 This can include: addresses, work and family, travel plans, flights data, if you are going to rely on a local friend of yours, on a travel agency or plan everything on your own (in the first two cases you will need to share the contact details of your friend/agency, in the latter provide evidence of your stays/transports having been booked), etc. Since your photo must be attached to the form, know that you will most likely need to use a very specific photo format (2x2).
 More details are normally provided by the VISA system itself.
 Travel agencies normally prepare and submit this form on your behalf.